hzeller/timg/README.md

 Displays regular images, plays animated gifs, scrolls static images and plays videos.

-Very useful for if you want to have a quick visual check without starting a bulky image viewer ... and don't care about resolution.
+Very useful if you want to have a quick visual check without starting a bulky image viewer ... and don't care about resolution.

 ### Install